José Contreras (footballer, born 1994)

 José David Contreras Verna (born 20 October 1994), is a Venezuelan professional footballer who plays as a goalkeeper for Barcelona SC and the Venezuela national team.
 He was part of the Venezuela squad for the 2016 Copa América Centenario.

+International career

+He was first called up to the Venezuela national team for a friendly match against Honduras on August 10, 2011.
+However, his official debut came against Chile on March 29, 2016, during the 2018 World Cup qualifiers.
+That same year, he was part of the final 23-man roster selected to compete in the Copa América Centenario.